The Masters of Type

 Further reading and images

-The Renaissance masters of type: New, humanist writings required creating a new type of fonts---more secular, more legible, and more elegant.
+New, humanist writings required creating new types of fonts---more secular, more legible, and more elegant.
 Additionally, the usage of paper had gradually replaced parchment and vellum and while rag paper was still expensive it was still more cost efficient than parchment.
 Thus the need for the condensed gothic typefaces was also becoming obsolete.
-Page designs were rapidly becoming lighter, more and more white white space was making its apperance.
+Page designs were rapidly becoming lighter, more and more white white space was making its appearance.
 Thus came the first "revival wave," the first time when font artisans looked into the past in order to create better typefaces for the present.
 The problem at that time was, however, that ancient Romans didn't have but uppercase, capital letters.
 While adopting their designs for capitals, Renaissance typographers had to spend more time working on lowercase lettershapes.
 As a basis, they took carolingian scripts that were common in early Middle age (before the blackletter had become dominant style across the Western Europe), but changed them significantly to match the Roman uppercase letters and to better adopt to Gutenberg's printing technology (that had just appeared).

 Aldus Manutius (1450–1515) was educated as a humanistic scholar and became tutor to several of the great ducal families.
 One of them, the Pio family, provided him with money to establish a printery in Venice.
 Aldus was at this time almost 45 years old.
 He devoted himself to publishing the Greek and Roman classics, in editions noted for their scrupulous accuracy; a five-volume set of the works of Aristotle, completed in 1498, is the most famous of his editions.
 He was especially interested in producing books of small format for scholars at low cost.
 To this end he designed and cut the first complete font of the Greek alphabet, adding a series of ligatures or tied letters, similar to the conventional signs used by scribes, which represented two to five letters in the width of one character.
 To save space in Latin texts he had a type designed after the Italian cursive script; it is said to be the script of Petrarch.
 This was the first italic type used in books (1501).
 Books produced by him are called Aldine and bear his mark, which was a dolphin and an anchor.
 Aldus employed competent scholars as editors, compositors, and proofreaders to insure accuracy in his books.
 Much of his type was designed by Francesco Griffi, called Francesco da Bologna, who also designed the typeface "Bembo", after the Humanist scholar Pietro Bembo.
 The Aldine Press was later managed by other members of his family, including a son, Paulus Manutius (1512–74), and a grandson, Aldus Manutius (1547–97), who was best known for his classical scholarship.